intel/sriov-fec-operator/spec/openshift-pacn3000-operator.md

 ![5G user image](images/Intel-N3000-5G-user-image.png)

-An example CR for the OpenNESS Operator for Intel® FPGA PAC N3000 (Programming) can be found at:
+An example CR for the SEO Operator for Intel® FPGA PAC N3000 (Programming) can be found at:

 * [Sample CR for N3000 programming (N3000)](#sample-cr-for-n3000-programming-n3000)